 But what does age verification look like in practice?
 In this piece, we’ll examine some of the current compliance standards of age verification policies, how they’re applied at state and federal levels, which businesses are required to implement these controls, the potential impact to your business if these processes aren’t in place, and how to implement a comprehensive and user-friendly process.

-Age verification works by requiring customers to prove their age before giving them access to products or services, such as alcohol or lotto tickets.
-It can look very different depending on whether a person’s age is being verified in person or electronically.
+Age verification works by requiring customers to prove their age before giving them access to products or services, such as alcohol or lottery tickets.
+There are a variety of age verification methods that can look very different depending on whether a person’s age is being verified in person or electronically.

 In-person age verification

-If an age-restricted item or service is being purchased in person — for example, at a brick-and-mortar liquor store — the buyer will usually be required to present the seller with a government-issued photo ID, such as a driver’s license or passport, that lists their birthdate.
+If an age-restricted item or service is being purchased in person — for example, at a brick-and-mortar liquor store — the buyer will usually be required to present the seller with a government-issued photo ID, such as a driver’s license or passport, that lists their date of birth.

 The seller will then typically check the ID for signs of tampering and to ensure that any special design features (such as holographic foils and text) are present.
 They will also check the photo on the ID to make sure it matches the face of the person in front of them.